martinsik/rxjs-extra/README.md

 # RxJS Extra

-Collection of extra RxJS 6 operators, Observable creation methods and observers for common use-cases.
+Collection of extra RxJS 6 operators, Observable creation methods, Observers and Subjects for common use-cases.

 ## List of Features